CodyWallace245/Portfolio/_posts/2023-01-11-Designing a Gaming Mouse in 48 hours or less.markdown

 ![Final Mouse 7]({{site.baseurl}}/assets/img/GamingMouse3.jpg)

 The mouse arrived!
 Now it's time to design the PCB.
-Since this was a 48 hour challenge, I only designed the critical components.
+Since this was a 48 hour challenge, I only designed the critical components of the PCB.

 ![Final Mouse 8]({{site.baseurl}}/assets/img/GamingMouse4.jpg)